“I need to cleanup a heating oil tank release.”

 - Leaks that start before registering with PLIA.

-- Property restoration on your property (first party coverage).
+- Property restoration on your property or first party coverage.

-- Removal/repair/replacement of the tank/lines/furnace (not including reimbursement of new tank replacement costs according to RCW 70.149.120).
+- Removal/repair/replacement of the tank/lines/furnace.
+This does not include reimbursement of new tank replacement costs for fiberglass tanks, see RCW 70A.330.100.

 - Emergency heat restoration.

 How to file a claim

 If you suspect a release from your registered heating oil tank, you must contact PLIA to file a claim.
 Please log into the Online Community, navigate to your registration and click on the File a Claim link at the top of the registration record.
 You may also call 1-800-822-3905 or (360) 407-0520.
 You have 180 calendar days from the date the tank is decommissioned or abandoned.

 Real estate transactions